Naya Pata

-Naya Pata is the first independent film from Bihar which is being produced through crowd funding.
-It is the directing debut film of Pawan K Shrivastava.
+Naya Pata is a 2014 Indian Hindi-language independent film from Bihar which was produced through crowd funding.
+It was the directing debut film of Pawan K Shrivastava.
 Naya Pata is a cinema which tries to capture the emotional insight of a person during migration.

 Vaartul films and Nayaab Vision Entertainment Private limited has produced Naya Pata and it was released by PVR Director's Cut on 27 June.
 According to Shrivastava, "Naya Pata is based on the issue of migration and its pain since last three decades in Bihar.
 It’s a story of the identity lost and found.
 It’s based on the backdrop of the closure of sugar industry in Bihar during 1985-1990.
 It also talks about the modern and contemporary Bihar."